 Misalignments in the spine can alter your body’s center of gravity, especially in the neck and lower back.
 Regular chiropractic adjustments help restore alignment, improve posture, and promote symmetrical movement.

 A 2007 feasibility study published in the Journal of Manipulative and Physiological Therapeutics found that chiropractic spinal manipulation may have beneficial effects on balance in older adults.
-Participants showed measurable improvement in postural stability, suggesting chiropractic care could be an effective component of fall prevention strategies.¹
+Participants showed measurable improvement in postural stability, suggesting chiropractic care is be an effective component of fall prevention strategies.¹

 2. Enhances Nervous System Function